UtrechtUniversity/yoda/docs/design/overview/authentication.md

 ### Testing

-To test the configured PAM stack, you can use the the `irodsPamAuthCheck` tool.
+To test the configured PAM stack, you can use the `irodsPamAuthCheck` tool.
 This is located on the iRODS server at `/usr/sbin/irodsPamAuthCheck`.
 The program requires a username to be passed as a parameter and then prompts for the password.
 These will then be passed to the PAM stack.